Randy A. Piedrahita1969-2018

-Randy is a graduate of Episcopal High School in Baton Rouge and Vanderbilt University.
-He also is a 1993 graduate of the LSU Law Center, finishing fourth in his class.
+Randy graduated from Episcopal High School in Baton Rouge and Vanderbilt University.
+He was a 1993 graduate of the LSU Law Center, finishing fourth in his class.
 He received American Jurisprudence Awards in five subjects, was made a member of the Order of the Coif, and served as Articles Editor of the Louisiana Law Review.
-He is also a 1993 inductee into the LSU Law Center Hall of Fame.
-After graduation from law school, Randy served one year terms as Law Clerk, first to Justice Pike Hall, Jr. of the Louisiana Supreme Court, and then to Chief Judge Henry A. Politz of the United States Fifth Circuit Court of Appeals.
+He was a 1993 inductee into the LSU Law Center Hall of Fame.
+After graduation from law school, Randy served one year terms as Law Clerk, first to Justice Pike Hall, Jr. of the Louisiana Supreme Court, and then to Chief Judge Henry A. "Hank" Politz of the United States Fifth Circuit Court of Appeals.

-Randy has handled cases of both local and national attention.
-These include the lawsuit against Oliver Stone and Time-Warner for the violence inspired by the film "Natural Born Killers", which went all the way to the United States Supreme Court.
+Randy handled cases of both local and national attention.
+These included the lawsuit against Oliver Stone and Time-Warner for the violence inspired by the film "Natural Born Killers", which went all the way to the United States Supreme Court.
 Another was against the riverboat casinos for their distribution of free alcohol to gamblers without regard for the dangerous drunk driving which ensued; the case later became the subject of a Wall Street Journal feature.
-Randy is also an approved attorney for referral by Mothers Against Drunk Driving (MADD).

 Randy also successfully handled election disputes, including challenges to candidate eligibility.
 Of extreme and recent statewide significance was a mayoral election dispute which defined the deadline for qualification; Randy successfully litigated the case declaring the incumbent ineligible, as the incumbent qualified two minutes late on the last day available for qualifying.